AndreasAugustin/actions-template-sync/README.md

           pr_labels: <label1>,<label2>[,...] # optional, no default
 ```

-#### 2. SSH
+#### 2. Using SSH

 You have various options to use ssh keys with GitHub.
-An example are [deployment keys][deployment-keys].
-For our use case write permissions are not needed.
+An example is [deployment keys][deployment-keys].
+For our use case, write permissions are not needed.
 Within the current repository, where the GitHub action is enabled, add a secret
 (e.q. `SOURCE_REPO_SSH_PRIVATE_KEY`) with the content of your private SSH key.
-Make sure that the read permissions of that secret fulfil your use case.
+Make sure that the read permissions of that secret fulfill your use case.
 Set the optional `source_repo_ssh_private_key` input parameter.
 It is also possible to use a different git provider, e.g. GitLab.